eldade/ios_metal_bezier_renderer/README.md

 ![Visualizing the triangles](Wireframe_Screenshot.png)

-## A note about performance
+## Thoughts about performance
-While the code does perform well enough for most application, the performance is actually a bit unimpressive.
+While the code does perform well enough for most application, the performance was somewhat lower than I'd initially expected.
 For example, in terms of triangles/sec, the iPad Pro appears to be achieving around 2000 curves consisting of 200 triangles each at around 40FPS (around 25ms/frame).
-That equates a roughly 16M triangles/sec fillrate, which is **significantly** below the expected performance for that device.
+That equates a roughly 16M triangles/sec, which is **significantly** below the expected performance for that device.

 It is possible that the vertex shader computational load is the bottleneck, but Instruments and the GPU profiler inside Xcode are telling a different story, and are indicating that most of the time is being spent in the fragment shader (which in this implementation should be doing absolutely nothing).